cardano-foundation/ledger-app-cardano/doc/design_doc.md

 where `SW1 SW2` represents the return code.
 Known error codes are:
 - 0x9000 = OK
-- ❓(VL): document standard global error codes
+- see [src/errors.h](../src/errors.h) for full listing of other errors

 ## Instructions

 Instructions are split into several groups depending on their purpose.
+See [src/handlers.c](../src/handlers.c) for full listing

 ### `INS=0x0*` group